The Best Turkey Breed For Your Homestead

 If the cost per pound of meat is your most important consideration…this is the bird for you.

-Yes, these bird check a lot of boxes on the ‘Pros’ side, but they also have their share of ‘Cons’:
+These birds check a lot of boxes on the ‘Pros’ side, but they also have their share of ‘Cons’:

 - More susceptible to disease and deformities.
 (On my homestead I’ve had up to 12% of BB poults with physical deformities and up to 6% mortality from disease.)